 In the Kansas City study, EC was measured using two different methods.
 The first was the technique of thermal optical reflectance (TOR).
 This procedure also measured OC and total PM, but unfortunately, not all the vehicles in the study were measured using this technique.
-Elemental carbon was also measured uing the photoacoustic analyzer, which measures EC on a continuous basis.
-More information can be found on these techniques and their calibration and comparison results in the contractor's report40 and Fujita et al. $(2006)^{57}$.
+Elemental carbon was also measured using the photoacoustic analyzer, which measures EC on a continuous basis.
+More information can be found on these techniques and their calibration and comparison results in the contractor's report and Fujita et al. (2006).
 The former reference indicates that the photacoustic analyzer has good correlation with TOR EC measurement especially at higher PM levels, however, at lower levels (in bag 3 for example), the correlation is poorer.
 This is not surprising since all instruments have limited ability to measure small signals.
-To accentuate the full range of operation, Figure 77 shows a plot of a comparison of the two instruments on a natural-log scale.
-The plot reinforces the excellent agreement between the two instruments in bag 1 of the test, when emissions levels are at their highest.
-The correlation (and slope) is also good for the high values in bag 2, however, as the measurements get smaller, the photoacoustic analyzer seems to be shifted by about 2.4 mg/mi (near the origin of the plot).
-An adjustment equation may be appropriate if the TOR is the accepted standard, but since this offset mainly affects small measurements only, it will probably have little impact on emissions inventory models.
+To accentuate the full range of operation, Figure 2-14 shows a plot of a comparison of the two instruments in bag 1 of the test, when emissions levels are at their highest.
+The correlation (and slope) is also good for the high values in bag 2, however, as the measurements get smaller there is relatively more variability (in log-space) between the two measurements.

-Figure 77.
-Comparison of Photoacoustic to TOR EC measurements on a logarithmic scale.
+Figure 2-14.
+Comparison of photoacoustic to TOR EC measurements on a logarithmic scale.